agc00k/jscript-exercises/README.md

 Mimic of Fizz Buzz example that loops up to number given and looks for numbers divisible by 3 and/or 5 - returns Fizz for 3, Buzz for 5, and FizzBuzz for numbers divisible by both

-# Project: Rock-Paper-Siccisors Gane - rps.html & rpsscript.js
+# Project: Rock-Paper-Scissors Gane - rps.html & rpsscript.js

 WIP